gavindsouza/inventory-management-system/README.md

 #### Moving Things Around

-Products can be moved into and between warehouses after they have been added to the system
+Products can be moved into and between warehouses *only after* they have been added to the system

 ![](docs/util/8.gif)

-"Moving into locations"
+Moving into locations

 ![](docs/util/9.gif)

-"Moving between locations"
+Moving between locations

 #### Editing Existing Information